alist-org/docs/docs/guide/drivers/thunder.md

 ### **Login Type**

 When selecting User, you only need to fill in the username and password

+- User You need to bring the `+86` area code, for example +8613722223333 fill in like this

 **Recommended**: Just fill in RefreshToken when selecting RefreshToken